AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

 ![image](https://github.com/AlvaroM99/SQL---Apple-Store-Querying-Analysis/assets/129555669/98602544-999a-4cdb-85db-1ce303b92ba7)

 Digging deeper, I also plotted a pie chart that shows the distribution of each relevant category by changing SELECT with PIE-SELECT and adding an ending limiting clause to only plot the 5 most important categories.
 The purpose is to visualize the huge proportion that games take up in the app market when compared to other application categories.
-As intended, the chart perfectly depicts how the Games category accounts for most of the AppleStore market share and thus the gaming industry is shown to be the mainstay of the AppleStore service
+As intended, the chart perfectly depicts how the Games category accounts for most of the AppleStore market share and thus the gaming industry is shown to be the mainstay of the AppleStore service.

 ![image](https://github.com/AlvaroM99/SQL---Apple-Store-Querying-Analysis/assets/129555669/88ecd76a-e937-46d6-8d17-7cba78cee908)

-</br></br>Following with the exploratory analysis, I then looked for the apps' ratings so that we have an overview of this key variable for the upcoming data analysis.
-I searched for the minimun and the maximun to check if there was any wrong value and the average of all the apps.
+</br></br>Following the exploratory analysis, I then looked for the apps' ratings so that we have an overview of this key variable for the upcoming data analysis.
+I searched for the minimum and maximum to check if there was any meaningless value and the average of all the apps.
 ```
 SELECT
 	min(user_rating) AS MinRating,